hyperbrew/bolt-cep/README.md

 - Builds and bundles your project into a zxp for publishing in the `dist/zxp` folder

+`yarn symlink`

+- Create Symlink
+- Happens automatically with `yarn build`
+- (if using `symlink:global` in config, Mac users are required to create symlink with admin privileges (e.g. `sudo yarn symlink`) )

+`yarn delsymlink`

+- Delete Symlink

 ---

 <img src="./src/js/assets/bolt-cep-react.png" alt="Bolt CEP" width="300">